rdwrome/261sp25/02SQL/README.md

 **SQLite Data Types**
 - Integer: + or - whole number
-- Real: decimal
+- Real: Floating Point
-- Text: string
+- Text: String (sequences of characters, indexed from 0 [indices are an array of addresses])
 - Numeric: boolean, date (YYYY-MM-DD)
 - BLOB: Binary Large OBject, can store any kind of data